sourcegraph/cody/vscode/e2e/README.md

 ```

 When a test fails you can always look at the trace recording to get a
 visualization of where the locator was pointing.
+A path to to the test report
+containing the trace views will be printed to the console after the test
+completes, just follow the instructions:

+> To open last HTML report run:
+>
+>  `pnpm exec playwright show-report .test-reports`

-It is also best to reseve clicks when part of the actual behaviour being tested.
+It is also best to reserve clicks when part of the actual behaviour being
-For instance, don't use clicks to open a file or prepare other test conditions.
+tested.
+For instance, don't use clicks to open a file or prepare other test
+conditions.
 We have much more powerfull and flake-free alternatives to do so...

 #### Commands > Clicks